Jim Hart (American football): NFL career statistics

+Regular season

-Personal
+Personal life

-In 1983, Hart and teammate Dan Dierdorf opened up Dierdorf and Hart Steak House.
+In 1983, Hart and teammate Dan Dierdorf opened up Dierdorf and Hart's Steak House.
 The steakhouse closed in 2013 after 30 years of operation.

 Hart broadcast games on WGN with Dick Butkus after his retirement until 1989.

 In 1989, Hart became the athletic director for Southern Illinois University Carbondale, serving until a chancellor changeover forced him out in 1999.

-Hart has been married to his college sweetheart for over 40 years; he has three children and four grandchildren.
+Hart has been married to his college sweetheart for over 40 years; he has three children and four grandchildren and some nieces and nephews.
 He resides in Naples, Florida, and often participates in charity golf tournaments.